 Ashley Square - Ashley Square Apartments is located in Des Moines, Iowa and contains 144 units.
 The tax-exempt mortgage revenue bond owned by the Partnership is a traditional "80/20" bond issued prior to the Tax Reform Act of 1986.
 This bond requires that 20% of the rental units be set aside for tenants whose income does not exceed 80% of the area median income, without adjustment for household size.
 The bond has an outstanding principal amount of \$5.3 million and has a base interest rate of 6.25% per annum.
 The bond also provides for contingent interest payable from excess cash flow generated by the underlying property through the potential payment of contingent interest.
 The bond accrues contingent interest at a rate of 3.0% annually and such contingent interest is payable only if the underlying property generates excess operating cash flows or realizes excess cash through capital appreciation and a related sale or refinancing of the property.
-To date, the property has not paid any contingent interest in net operating income of \$663,000 and \$430,000 before payment of bond debt service on net revenue of approximately \$1.38 million and \$1.21 million in 2011 and 2010, respectively.
+To date, the property has not paid any contingent interest and the Partnership has not recognized any contingent interest income related to this bond.
+Ashley Square's operations resulted in net operating income of \$663,000 and \$430,000 before payment of bond debt service on net revenue of approximately \$1.38 million and \$1.21 million in 2011 and 2010, respectively.
 The improvement in net operating income from 2010 is primarily the result of an increase in economic occupancy.
 The property is current on the payment of principal and base interest on the Partnership's bond as of December 31, 2011.